Mark2Mark/Glyphsapp-Plugins/README.md

 ### How to use

-Download or clone this whole `Glyphsapp-Plugins` repo (it is filled up with more plugins every now and then) and copy the `*.glyphsReporter` file(s) into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`) and restart Glyphs.
+Download or clone this whole `Glyphsapp-Plugins` repo (it is filled up with more plugins every now and then) and copy the `*.glyphsReporter` file(s) into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), or double click the plugin and confirm the dialogue in Glyphsapp.
+In any case you need to restart Glyphs with each update of your plugins.
 Select them from the View menu, they are called something like `Show Siblings`.
 If you want to set shortcuts, do so in the OSX settings by calling them by their exact name.